ecomba/sensei/readme.markdown

 # Future plans

-* Package as a gem
+* Get gem published somewhere
 * Provide online repository of known katas
-* Add reset functionality (reset current iteration, or reset whole kata).
+* Add reset functionality (reset current iteration, or reset whole kata, cleaning up branches).
 * Autodetect number of iterations (currently assumes 5).

 Ultimately the user should be able to do something like: